Filaments of crime: Informing policing via thresholded ridge estimation: Results

-In order to empirically test the predictive accuracy and stability of density ridges over time, as well as to verify the subsampling of crime report coordinates, we extract another dataset from the Chicago Data Portal.
-The procedure remnains the same as in Sec.~\ref{sec:data}, but with data for the year 2019 until the end of May 2019, amounting to 38,205 preprocessed Part I crimes.
-We then treat this new dataset as reported crime incidents, but employ the ridges extracted from the previous 2018 data to simulate route optimization for future policing.
-For a subsample of crime reports of the same size as before, we measure the distance to the nearest density ridge and calculate the percentage of incidents falling into this envelope around ridges, quantifying the amount of incidents in 2019 that happen near a route template based on 2018 data.
+To test the predictive accuracy and stability of density ridges over time, we extract another dataset from the Chicago Data Portal.
+The procedure remains the same as in Section~\ref{sec:data}, but with data for the year 2019 until the end of May.
+This amounts to 38,205 preprocessed Part I crimes.
+For this experiment, we use the complete dataset without subsampling, in addition to confidence intervals for multiple runs, to assess the stability of the algorithm's performance.
+We employ the ridges extracted from the previous 2018 data to simulate route optimization.
+We measure the distance to the nearest density ridge and calculate the percentage of incidents falling into this envelope around ridges.
+In doing so, we quantify the amount of incidents in 2019 that happen near a route template based on 2018 data.

-This approach to measuring the effectiveness of our approach is related to a hit rate, meaning the percentage of crime incidents occuring within an area of a certain size \citep{Chainey2008}.
-In related work, \citet{Bowers2004} propose a search efficiency rate that counts the number of events per square kilometres, although this approach lacks comparibility between different study areas.
-Our choice to measure the percentage of overall crime incidents within envelopes around ridges bears the closest resemblance to the prediction accuracy index (PAI) by \citet{Bowers2004}.
+This approach is related to a hit rate, or the percentage of crime incidents occurring within an area of a certain size \cite{Chainey2008}.
+Related work \cite{Bowers2004} proposes a search efficiency rate that counts the number of events per square kilometres, although this approach lacks comparability between different study areas.
+Our choice to measure the percentage of overall crime incidents within envelopes around ridges bears the closest resemblance to the prediction accuracy index (PAI) \cite{Bowers2004}.
 The PAI computes the percentage of crime incidents within a predicted area, divided by the percentual size of the predicted areas in relation to the respective study area.
 Notably, accounting for the predicted area size is not a concern in our ridge-specific approach, which predicts curvilinear filaments instead of areas.
 Instead, our measurement's equivalent is the envelope width around ridges, which requires the calculation of the crime incident coverage for varying widths in order to accurately represent the ridges' success.